 Through it all, for the past 24 years, Bill has been an active member of the Saugus business and local community, including notably serving the Saugus Rotary Club where he has served as President and twice nominated Rotarian of the Year for outstanding service to the club and his community.

 Bill believes that the politicians in Washington seem more concerned with serving the special interests than they do serving the people.
 He’s fought for consumers and for workers’ rights and has the experience to take that same fight to Washington.
-Together with West Point alumnus & hedge fund manager Alan Sheinwald, Bill has formed a number of local businesses, and working with veterans coalitions launched non-profit organizations resulting in good jobs for our men & women who served in our armed forces.
+Bill has formed a number of local businesses, and working with veterans coalitions launched non-profit organizations resulting in good jobs for our men & women who served in our armed forces.

 As someone who has signed paychecks and created jobs, Bill understands that Washington does not “create” jobs, it can only provide small businesses with the resources to help them grow and expand.
 Deficit spending, huge tax increases and government bureaucracy will only stifle job creation.
 Bill believes that by investing in small business, providing tax incentives and a trained workforce, America’s small business will once again be the engine of our economy.

 Bill is an outdoorsman with an adventurer’s spirit.
 He holds a private pilot’s license and an open water scuba diving certification.
 His other primary activities include community service, golf, softball, hiking and camping, skiing, water sports, and travel.